MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 - Data type: String
 - Description: Type of connectivity from the device to the cloud

-Once a device is migrated to use the streamlined method and the device establishes successful communication with the EDR command & control channel, the value will be represented as "Streamlined".
+Once a device is migrated to use the streamlined method and the device establishes successful communication with the EDR command & control channel, the value is represented as "Streamlined".

-If you move the device back to the regular method, the value will be "standard".
+If you move the device back to the regular method, the value is "standard".

-For devices that have not yet attempted reonboard, the value will remain blank.
+For devices that haven't yet attempted reonboard, the value remains blank.

 ### Tracking locally on a device through Windows Event Viewer